How to Build a Rain Garden

 A rain garden is a special type of garden, designed to collect stormwater runoff from a roof, driveway or other impervious surfaces.
 Rather than rushing off into a storm sewer or a local waterway, the rainwater collects in a shallow depression in your yard.
 This area is planted with native grasses and wildflowers that are specially selected for their ability to gradually absorb and filter stormwater.

-Rain gardens can have a significant impact on the water quality in our communities.
-Studies have shown that as much as 70% of the pollution in streams, rivers and lakes has been carried there by stormwater.
+• Improves water quality.
+Studies have shown that as much as 70% of the pollution in streams, rivers and lakes has been carried there by stormwater — this is called nonpoint source pollution.
 By taking responsibility for the rainwater that falls on your own roof and driveway, you'll be helping to protect our rivers, streams and lakes from stormwater pollution.
-Adding a rain garden to your yard will also provide food and shelter for wildlife, and give you a whole new garden that's hardy, low maintenance and naturally beautiful!

-Choose the Site
+1. Choose The Site

-Prepare the Soil
+3. Prepare The Soil

 Once you've identified the new garden's location, remove the sod and dig a shallow depression approximately 6" deep.
 Slope the sides gradually from the outside edge to the deepest area.
 Use the soil that you remove to build up a slightly raised area on the lowest side of the garden.
 This berm will help contain the stormwater and allow it to percolate slowly through the rain garden.